What is composting?

 Reducing food waste is something everyone in the foodservice industry needs to tackle together.
 Back in 2015, Nestlé pledged to reduce food waste by collaborating with industry peers, improving our own operations, and educating consumers and businesses on this complex issue.
 Since then, we’ve achieved some great results, like ensuring that 95% of sites send zero waste for disposal, and implementing a range of initiatives to help farmers in countries like Kenya, Mexico and Nigeria harvest crops more sustainably.

 Learn more about our commitment to reduce food loss and waste.

 What food scraps and other waste can you compost?

 For composting to be successful, it requires an equal mix of carbon-rich and nitrogen-rich materials.

 Carbon-rich composting materials (also called brown materials) include wood chips, leaves, twigs and straw.
 Nitrogen-rich composting materials (also called green materials) include eggshells, coffee grounds and filters, nutshells, tea bags, grass clippings and fruit and vegetable waste.

 As a foodservice operator, you likely have many compostable kitchen scraps (like eggshells, fruits and vegetables, and coffee grounds) in abundance.
-Even (that haven’t been contaminated with non-organics) can go into your compost bin.

 For an understanding of what you can and can’t compost, as well as a guide to worm farming, check out this resource from Nelson City Council.